Audrey Truschke: Student petition

 I begin teaching History of South Asia II (Mughals to Modi) on Jan 19, one day before the inauguration.One of my opening images will be this [rioters and flags in front of the Capitol, including an Indian flag] from DC yesterday, with the opening question -- What do we need to know to explain why there is an Indian flag here?"[In a reply]: There were a number of Hindu Right folks there, including some who have attacked me in the past.

-A fact-check by Alt News corroborates Truschke's accusations:

-It turns out that they are actually inclined towards the Bharatiya Janata Party.

-In general, other scholars have noted the enmeshing of Hindu Nationalist diaspora with US-based Far Right.) whitewashing the "trauma" inflicted on Hindus by Aurangzeb, (Note: Referring to the conclusions of Truschke (2017), Aurangzeb: The Life and Legacy of India's Most Controversial King) and designing an undergraduate course to portray an "exotic-erotic-chauvinist-oppressive" view of Hindu India by relying on scholars like Wendy Doniger and focusing on the multiplicity of Ramayana among other errors of omission and commission.
+The man who waved the Indian flag has been found as having been an immigrant from Kochi who lived in the United States for 28 years, with "no real close relationship for that matter with any politician in India", and joined the Republican Party out of opposition to Obama's healthcare policies rather than diaspora politics.
+Despite this, other scholars have noted the enmeshing of Hindu Nationalist diaspora with the US-based far right.) whitewashing the "trauma" inflicted on Hindus by Aurangzeb, (Note: Referring to the conclusions of Truschke (2017), Aurangzeb: The Life and Legacy of India's Most Controversial King) and designing an undergraduate course to portray an "exotic-erotic-chauvinist-oppressive" view of Hindu India by relying on scholars like Wendy Doniger and focusing on the multiplicity of Ramayana among other errors of omission and commission.

 The university, while defending academic freedom and calling for an immediate end to hate speech directed at her, said that it was initiating a dialogue with the Hindu community to understand their concerns.
-Days later, Rutgers faculty members from varied faith backgrounds (including Hinduism) drafted an open letter affirming faith in Truschke's scholarship, rejecting the leveled charges of "Hinduphobia", and applauding Rutgers' affirmation of academic liberty whilst upholding commitment to diversity.
+Days later, Rutgers faculty members from varied faith backgrounds (including Hinduism) drafted an open letter affirming faith in Truschke's scholarship, rejecting the leveled charges of religious bigotry, and praising Rutgers for affirming academic liberty whilst upholding their commitment to diversity.
 Among the signatories who expressed solidarity with those academics were Romila Thapar, Rajmohan Gandhi, Sheldon Pollock, Partha Chatterjee, and Suketu Mehta.